goytoom/LLMs_perils_opportunities/README.md

 ### Statistical Analyses
 1. Open `statistical_analyses/survey_analysis.Rmd` and run all cells.
     - This will calculate all group diffferences between humans and ChatGPT's survey responses, output the results as tables and save figures under `results/plots/`
     - The output of `### Demographic Group Differences` shows the differences of ChatGPT's survey responses and various demographic groups using Dunnett's Test.
-The test compares for each demographic variable the different levels with ChatGPT (e.g., for political orientation it compares Liberals, Moderates, Conservatives against ChatGPT).
-The results of this analysis are shown in Table X and Figure Y of our paper.
+The test compares for each demographic variable its different levels with ChatGPT (e.g., for political orientation it compares Liberals, Moderates, Conservatives against ChatGPT).
+The results of this analysis are shown in Tables S11-S20 and Figures S2-S29 of our paper.
-    - The output of `### Results` shows the regression of various human demographic variables on similarity to ChatGPT's survey responses.
-This expresses how much more similar ChatGPT is to a certain demographic group when responding to surveys.
-The results of this analysis are shown in Table X and of our paper.

 2. Repeat this for any survey you are investigating (in our paper: bigfive, closure, cognition, rwa, systems_feelings; change variable `d = ` to these values).